waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   **Vector Assembly:**
         *   The final feature vector for each track is constructed by concatenating: the normalized tempo, the normalized average energy, the vector of primary tag/genre probability scores, and the vector of other predicted feature scores (danceability, aggressive, etc.).
 This creates a comprehensive numerical profile of the track.
     *   **Standardization:**
         *   This complete feature vector is then standardized using `sklearn.preprocessing.StandardScaler`.
 Standardization transforms the data for each feature to have a zero mean and unit variance across the entire dataset.
 This step is particularly crucial for distance-based clustering algorithms like K-Means.
 It prevents features with inherently larger numerical ranges from disproportionately influencing the distance calculations, ensuring that all features contribute more equitably to the clustering process.
 The mean and standard deviation (scale) computed by the `StandardScaler` for each feature are saved.
-These saved values are essential later for inverse transforming cluster centroids back to an interpretable scale, which aids in understanding the characteristics of each generated cluster.
+These saved values are used later for inverse transforming cluster centroids back to an interpretable scale, which aids in understanding the characteristics of each generated cluster.

 6.  **Option to Use Embeddings Directly for Clustering:**
     *   As an alternative to the `score_vector`, AudioMuse-AI now offers the option to use the raw MusiCNN embeddings (200-dimensional vectors) directly as input for the clustering algorithms.
 This is controlled by the `ENABLE_CLUSTERING_EMBEDDINGS` parameter (configurable via the UI).